martinvonz/jj/docs/community_tools.md

 Find it [here][hunk.nvim].

+## JJ-FZF

+Centered around the `jj log` graph view, jj-fzf provides previews of diffs, the evolution-log, browses the op log and offers a large number of key bindings for commonly used `jj` operations from rebase to undo, and helps with divergent commits.

+Find it [here][jj-fzf].

 ## JJ TUI

 This is TUI for Jujutsu built in Ocaml, it is unopiniated and its creator is